 Antiviral Tablets from a Regular Old M.D. for Herpes

 There are chemical antiviral medications by prescription only from a regular western medical doctor.
 We call the kind of treatments and principles behind western medical M.D.’s allopathic medicine.
-This medication for anyone without insurance is going to cost a bit, and it’s packed with side effects and the effect of making some people feel sicker.
+There are three popular anti-virals prescribed by medical doctors to reduce herpes outbreaks.
+These medications for anyone without insurance is going to cost a bit, and it’s packed with side effects and the effect of making some people feel sicker.
 Hmm.
 Find what works for you.

 Suppressing the Herpes Virus With Diet